 a.
 Amenity structures shall be designed to allow for a variety of passive and active recreational activities that support the residents of the AH development.
 Uses that may be considered are community program spaces, fitness/therapeutic space, educational, recreational, and accessory space; areas for neighborhood meetings and event space; country club amenities; and any other amenities and opportunities that are intended to create and promote an integrated neighborhood type environment.
 All projects shall include minimally one amenity structure on-site.

 b.
 A clubhouse may contain a space for personal services, therapists (Physical, Occupational, etc.) and/or medical professionals to serve its residents.

+Additional requirements shall include:

+a) The area known as the Parcel Front Setback as outlined in Table Four is intended to retain and enhance the character of the neighborhood.
+The Parcel Front Setback shall be measured from the edge of the property inward prior to the division of any land.
+No structures shall be located within the Parcel Front Setback, but the SPGA may allow street trees, stonewalls, trails, sidewalks, and other nonstructural features within the Parcel Front Setback.

+b) The Parcel Side Setback shall contain no structures, roadways, or infrastructure.
+No vegetation in this buffer may be disturbed, destroyed, or removed, except for normal maintenance.
+The Parcel Side Setbacks shall be measured from the edge of the parcel inward prior to the division of any land.
+The area known as the Parcel Side Setback is intended to be retained as a “no disturbance” area.

+c) Once the number of residential units has been determined and the Preservation Area has been located, the Applicant shall utilize Table Four for the placement of structures within the AH development.

 8.7.4 Applicability.